qewer33/Exquisite/README.md

 ### Installation

-You can donwload Exquisite from the KDE Store (`System Settings > Window Management > KWin Scripts > Get New Scripts...`).
+You can download Exquisite from the KDE Store (`System Settings > Window Management > KWin Scripts > Get New Scripts...`).
 For development, you can clone the repo and run `./install.sh`.
-KWin needs to be restarted on every install (either log out and back in or run `kwin_x11 --replace`, use `kwin_wayland` if you're on a Wayland session).
+KWin needs to be restarted on every install (either log out and log back in or run `kwin_x11 --replace`, use `kwin_wayland` if you're on a Wayland session).

 ### Usage